Gobiconodon: Discovery and naming

 In 2005, two new species of Gobiconodon were described based on material from the Bol'shoi Kemchug 3 locality in the Krasnoyarsk Krai of Russia, which belongs to the Early Cretaceous Ilek Formation.
 Both species are based on isolated teeth and/or jaw fragments, and were described in open nomenclature as Gobiconodon sp.
-A and B.
+A and B. Two indeterminate species of the genus of distinct size have also been reported from the Early Cretaceous Batylykh Formation in Yakutia, Russia, which represents the northernmost record of the genus.

 In 2006, an isolated premolariform tooth from Barremian-aged strata of the Wessex Formation of England was described as possibly belonging to Gobiconodon.
 The tooth has a mostly symmetrical crown with three cusps, and a single, strongly curved root.
 Lopatin & Averianov (2015) disputed the assignment of this tooth to Gobiconodon, as it differs markedly from typical Gobiconodon premolariforms.
+Teeth from the Early Cretaceous Angeac-Charente bonebed in France have also been referred to the genus, though like the British specimens, their placement in the genus has been questioned because they lack tricuspid premolars.

 Description

 Different species of Gobiconodon ranged from small to medium-sized.
 G. ostromi, one of the largest and most well-preserved species of Gobiconodon, had a skull length of around 10 cm and an estimated presacral body length of around 35 cm, making it comparable to a modern Virginia opossum.
 Size may not be a reliable way of distinguishing between species of Gobiconodon, as the animal is thought to have had a long, protracted growth period compared to extant mammals.